Flying For Freedom

 Trig CEO Andy Davis said, “The Flying for Freedom initiative is a true inspiration, Trig is proud to support such a worthy cause.
 The mission to fly to the South Pole in flex-wing aircraft has never been attempted by able bodied pilots.”

 “It’s great that our wounded service personnel are attempting such an incredible journey as part of their own recovery.”

-John Laity, founder of Flying for Freedom welcomed Trig’s involvement.
-“It’s great to have Trig onboard, their practical assistance and proven avionics will be a considerable bonus in transiting busy airspace in the UK.
-In Antarctica Trig’s equipment will significantly add to the visibility and safety of each and every team member.
-Flying for Freedom operates British built flex-wings so it’s great to have British avionics too.
-Trig is helping us conquer the polar ice cap and making it possible for our service personnel to gain such a landmark achievement.”
+“It’s great to have Trig onboard, their practical assistance and proven avionics is a considerable bonus in transiting busy airspace in the UK.
+In Antarctica Trig’s equipment will significantly add to the visibility and safety of each team member.
+Trig will help us conquer the polar ice cap and making it possible for our service personnel to gain such a landmark achievement.”

 Flying for Freedom is a not for profit organisation and works in partnership with Help the Heroes and the Endeavour Fund.
 To find out how you can add your support to their life changing work find out more on Facebook at Flying for Freedom.